WELCOME TO THE B.C.S.O.A. THE ON-LINE HIGH SCHOOL OFFICIATING RESOURCE.

 6. Member shall have not brought the game of soccer or the Association into disrepute.

-7. Member shall successfully complete the annual refresher examination in accordance with Article 9 of the By-laws.
+7. Member shall successfully complete the annual recertification examination in accordance with Article 9 of the By-laws.

 8. Member shall be entitled to vote, serve on committees and hold office.